AndrewSRea/My_Learning_Port/Bootstrap/Components/README.md

 <hr>

 :warning: When an alert is dismissed, the element is completely removed from the page structure.
 If a keyboard user dismisses the alert using the close button, their focus will suddenly be lost and, depending on the browser, reset to the start of the page/document.
 For this reason, Bootstrap recommends including additional JavaScript that listens for the `closed.bs.alert` event and programmatically sets `focus()` to the most appropriate location in the page.
-If you're planning to move focus to a non-interactive eeleemnt that normally does not receive focus, make sure to add `tabindex="-1"` to the element.
+If you're planning to move focus to a non-interactive element that normally does not receive focus, make sure to add `tabindex="-1"` to the element.

 <hr>